 The last thing you want to see when you’re putting the last coat of fresh white paint on a piece of furniture is dingy yellow spots, but it’s a pretty common problem.

-There are two main reasons white paint yellow.
+There are two main reasons white paint yellows.

 - Bleed-through.
 When you paint wood furniture, the moisture in the paint can cause the wood grain to open and release wood tannins, or natural oils within the wood.
 When you paint furniture white, these tannins will cause your beautiful paint finish to look yellow and splotchy.